aklinker1/zeta/README.md

 ## `createClient`

-If you're client-side code is located in the same project as your backend, you can use the typescript definition of the top-level app to define a type-safe API client.
+If your client-side code is located in the same project as your backend, you can use the TS definition of the top-level app to define a type-safe API client.

 ```ts
 // server/main.ts